-Korean sentence structures are built in a whole another way than English sentence structure. to make a subject or a verb or object, the positions of each word don’t matter much.
-Because Korean grammar uses something special called Markers or Particles to make sentence components.
+Korean sentence structures are built in a whole another way than English sentence structure.
+To make a subject, a verb or an object, the positions of each word don’t matter much.
+And it’s because Korean grammar uses something special called Markers or Particles to make the sentence components.

-*Technically, Markers and Particles both are wrong in real Korean grammar, this is something is made to help foreigners understand. the real Korean term is 조사(helping word).
+*Technically, the terms Markers and Particles are both wrong in real Korean grammar.
+Those terms are used to help foreigners understand Korean Grammar better.
+The real Korean term is 조사(helping word).

 Word Position in Korean grammar

 Do you know Koreans can distinguish the subject or object no matter where it’s placed?
 Yes we CAN, because the word position is not so important in Korean grammar to indicate what’s a subject or an object.
 Hmm… Then, how do they know what’s what?
 That’s what you will master today with Korean Jun.
 Let me teach you with a nice natural Korean sentence.

 I eat popcorn

 And… I told you the position is not important.
 Many other Korean lessons teach you it’s important but that’s not true.
 Of course there is a natural order that is commonly used but when the sentence is long enough or when you talk to native Koreans, you will see it’s really not much important unlike English.

 They all exactly mean ‘I eat popcorn’ even it sounds a bit not natural.
 But how?